Santander, Cebu

-Santander is bordered to the north by the towns of Oslob and Samboan, to the west is Tañon Strait, to the east is the Cebu Strait, and to the south is the province of Negros Oriental in Negros Island.

 Roll-on roll-off (roro) barges of the Maayo Shipping Lines also carry motorcycles, cars, buses, and trucks between the ports of Liloan (in Santander) and Sibulan (in Negros Oriental) with trips taking about 30 minutes, and between Liloan and Larena (in Siquijor) in about 1 hour and 30 minutes.

 History

 Santander used to be under the Kingdom of Sialo, under the Rajahnate of Cebu.

 Santander was originally called Tañong, but as the Spaniards came, it was renamed Santander after a city on the northern (Atlantic) coast of Spain.

 The town was established in 1867 and the parish in 1897, It became a municipality during the American occupation in 1918.

 Santander is known for its annual Tostado Festival celebrated on the third Sunday of April.
 Street dancers from different districts dance to moves inspired by the making of tostados.

 Geography

 Santander's terrain is dominated by a backdrop of rugged ranges which raise from a flat narrow coastal plain.
 Strongly sloping to sleepy sloping contours are scattered throughout the municipality.

+Santander is bordered to the north by the towns of Oslob and Samboan, to the west is Tañon Strait, to the east is the Cebu Strait, and to the south is the province of Negros Oriental in Negros Island.
+Santander is the southernmost municipality of Cebu province 133 km south of Cebu City.